hapax/hapax.github.io/assets/rego.md

 penalising the number of swaps.
 For instance, "mqua" can be rearranged to "aqum" via a single swap, and is a subsequence of "aquamarine".
+I leave a statistical analysis of the odds of success for another rainy day!

 <!-- http://www.nltk.org/book/ch02.html -->
 <!-- https://stackoverflow.com/questions/28392860/print-10-most-frequently-occurring-words-of-a-text-that-including-and-excluding -->